fxpar/Classification/README.md

 > Use the deck (including the animals you added *not yet implemented*) to try and organize in categories and sub-categories

+# Technical aspects
+## Pros
+This solution uses fieldset which looks quite ok.
+## Cons
+I used the fieldset of the destination card as group legend... which make impossible to ungroup this card.
+## Improvement needed
+Make the groups by adding a fieldset independant from the cards